Building resilience in healthcare workers

 Here’s a breakdown of their resilience-building recommendations and advice for healthcare professionals and their leaders.

 1. The dangers of burnout

 A major concern for healthcare professionals is the risk of burnout, a state that begins with frustration and leads to emotional exhaustion, cynicism and detachment.

 Burnout among physicians alone costs the USA around $4.6million per year, according to data from Duke.
 When other professional roles, and the added impact of Covid-19 are considered, this figure is likely to be much higher.

-Burnout is also correlated with negative outcomes across the board, from patient satisfaction and mortality rates to disruptive behaviors and medication errors.
+Burnout is also correlated with negative patient experience outcomes across the board, from patient satisfaction and mortality rates to disruptive behaviors and medication errors.

 So what can be done?

 Good communication between leaders and the wider workforce is essential for maintaining morale and confidence.
 But according to data collected by the Duke team, 55-60% of 2 million health care workers surveyed felt unsure if the professional values they bring to their day-to-day work were the same values as those running their organizations.